Skip to content

 Inheritance tax rates

-The Spanish government sets progressive inheritance tax rates, which fall within seven brackets, depending on the inheritance amount:2
+The Spanish government sets progressive inheritance tax band rates, which fall within seven brackets, depending on the amount of the inheritance:2

 Calculating your Spanish inheritance tax liability